ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Configuring Code Coverage
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-Code coverage must be properly configured.
-Otherwise, the resulting report will
+If you do not configure code coverage properly. the resulting report will
 not be showing the real scope covered by the test suite.

 Assuming that a ``PyAnsys`` project follows :ref:`The \`\`src/\`\` Directory` layout,
-the following flag must be passed when :ref:`Running Tests`:
+you must pass the following flag when :ref:`Running Tests`:

 .. code-block:: text